 The Foundation's investments are exposed to changing market conditions.
 The Foundation manages the market risk associated with these changing conditions by establishing and monitoring asset allocation strategies and by diversifying investments within the various asset classes and investment managers.
 Investment managers operate within a mandate that establishes the investment approach, investment restrictions and the performance measurement applicable to that mandate.
-Investments in foreign equities and multi-strategy funds are exposed to currency risk due to fluctuations in foreign exchange rates.
+Investments in foreign equities, fixed income, real estate and multi-strategy funds are exposed to currency risk due to fluctuations in foreign exchange rates.

-The Foundation may utilize derivative financial instruments in the management of its foreign currency and market exposure.
+The Foundation's investment managers may utilize derivative financial instruments in the management of its foreign currency and market exposure.

-Details of significant terms and conditions and exposures to interest rate and credit risks on investments are disclosed in note 12.
+Details of significant terms and conditions and exposures to interest rate and credit risks on investments are disclosed in note 11.

-(a) Investment Portfolio:

-(i) Common shares and convertible securities:
+- (a) Investment portfolio: - (i) Common shares and convertible securities: